 Your business must:

-- Have an annual turnover of more than £45 million
+- have an annual turnover of more than £45m

-- Not have received a facility under the Bank of England’s COVID-19 Corporate Financing Facility (CCFF), the Coronavirus Business Interruption Loan Scheme (CBILS) or the Bounce Back Loan Scheme (BBLS).
+- not have received a facility under the Bank of England’s COVID-19 Corporate Financing Facility (CCFF), the Coronavirus Business Interruption Loan Scheme (CBILS) or the Bounce Back Loan Scheme (BBLS).

 Lenders will need further information to confirm eligibility.
 All lending decisions remain fully delegated to the accredited lenders.